unreadable/fullstack-interview-task/README.md

     - Initially by using a cluster module such as PM2 and if it's not enough, horizontally scaling.

 Q: What else would you have liked to improve given more time?
-    - Adding Typescript to ease development, Docker to ease devops ans Swagger UI to better understand the API.
+    - Adding Typescript to ease development, Docker to ease devops, Swagger UI to better understand the API for newcomers and style this README.md to look reasonable.

 ### Existing routes
 We have provided a series of routes